jthabet/plugin_testing/README.md

 ### How do I build the plugin with unminified JavaScript?
 Setting the `MM_DEBUG` environment variable will invoke the debug builds.
 The simplist way to do this is to simply include this variable in your calls to `make` (e.g. `make dist MM_DEBUG=1`).

+### More info

+Working with the following versionsn when tried with the latest it did not!

+- Nodejs version: `v14.17.0`
+- npm version: `6.14.4`